Princess Euncheon: Early life and background

 The future Princess Euncheon was born as the daughter of merchant Im-Sin who served Grand Prince Danyang, a grandson of Chungnyeol of Goryeo.
-While she and her father made their living by selling porcelain vessels, she then was found and favored not long after that by King Chunghye, also become his concubine and most favourite wife.
+While she and her father made their living by selling porcelain vessels, she was found and favored not long after by King Chunghye, also becoming his concubine and favourite wife.

 Palace life

-In 1340, Im then entered the palace by Chunghye's order and become Palace Lady Im and two years later, in February, Lady Hong was chosen as became Chunghye's 3rd wife and given a royal title.
-Seeing about this, Im was jealous and tried to stop it, but for comforted her, the King then trusted the royal title Princess Euncheon to her.
-However, peoples recently called Im as Princess Sagi which came from she whom selling a porcelain vessels and Princess Oji.
+In 1340, Princess Euncheon then entered the palace by Chunghye's order and become Palace Lady Im and two years later, in February, Lady Hong was chosen to become Chunghye's 3rd wife and was given a royal title.
+Seeing this, Im became jealous and tried to prevent the marriage.
+To comfort her, the King then bestowed the royal title Princess Euncheon unto her.
+However, people had also referred to Princess Euncheon as Princess Sagi (which came from her times selling porcelain vessels) and Princess Oji.

-It was said that King Chunghye usually took an energized drug called Yeoryak and after contracted the effects while he still a Crown Prince in the Yuan Dynasty, he then transmitted this to the women with whom they had a night together.
-At this time, no one can handle the King's energy or suffered from it effects, but just Im whom able to handle him and those make her become more loves from him.
-Also, when she gave birth into their son, the King robbed the linen and silk market and gave it to her as her gift.
-She was said to be very lustful and got along well with the King, also know if she had a luxurious personality, so she told the King to build a new palace for her to live in.
+It was said that King Chunghye usually took an energized drug called Yeoryak, and after contracting its effects while he was still a crown prince in the Yuan Dynasty, passed the effects on to the women he spent nights with.
+At this time, no one had been able to handle the King's energy or suffer from the drug's effects, but Princess Euncheon was able to handle him, making the King love her more.
+When she gave birth to their son, the King robbed the linen and silk market and gave its goods to her as a gift.
+She was said to be very lustful and got along well with the King.
+It was known that she had a taste for luxury, which caused her to tell the King to build a new palace for her to live in.

-In 1343, the King gave foods to the crowds mobilized for her new palace's construction and gave them awards while performed the dances.
-In the progress, by Im's order, many millstones and treadmills were installed.
-However, in November in the same year, the Yuan Dynasty captured King Chunghye and followed him, her luxurious life was ended.
-Go Yongbo and others led Chunghye away, but it not for the Princess whom sad that her husband only wore a simple-robe and then begged Yongbo to donated and gave the new rope for Chunghye.
-After he was taken away, she and about 120 other royal officials whom on the King's side were immediately expelled from the palace.
+In 1343, the King gave foods to the crowds that were mobilized for her new palace's construction and gave them awards.
+In the process, by Princess Euncheon's order, many millstones and treadmills were installed.
+However, in November of the same year, the Yuan Dynasty captured King Chunghye, ending her luxurious life under the king's oversight.
+After he was taken away, she and about 120 other royal officials who were on the King's side were immediately expelled from the palace.
+There were no records left after her expulsion from the palace.

-Later life

-There were no records left after her expelled and left day from the palace.
-Actually, she bore Chunghye 1 son, Wang Seokgi, however, he didn't received and treated like the other princes, instead became a Buddhist monk.
-After got exiled to Jeju, Seok-gi then married a civilian woman and had a son, but his family wasn't recorded too detailed in Goryeosa.
-Later, in May 1375, Seok-gi was executed and in April 1382, his son was also murdered.